Manage Build Process Files

 rtwtypes.h header file when the source files

 use code generator type names or other code generator definitions.
-A typical example is for
+For example, files that

-files that declare variables by using a code generator data type, for example,
+declare variables by using a code generator data

 #ifdef MATLAB_MEX_FILE #include "tmwtypes.h" #else #include "rtwtypes.h" #endif